vtleonardo/Reinforcement-Learning/docs/doc.md

 | Type                 | int                            |
 | **Default value**    | **1000000**                    |

-Número de frames no qual o **decaimento linear** de épsilon chegará ao seu valor final.
-Usando os valores padrão, a variável épsilon decairá linearmente de 1.0 (100% de jogadas aleatórias) para 0.1 (10% de jogadas aleatórias) em 1 milhão de frames.
+The number of frames in which the **linear decay** of the variable epsilon will reach its final value.
+Using the default values, the variable epsilon will decay linearly of 1.0 (100% of exploration) to 0.1 (10% of exploration) in 1 million frames.

 ---
 ### <a name="e_exp_decay"></a> `e_exp_decay`